davidhay25/canshare-poc/readme.md

+# This repo is deprecated!

+Use canshare-poc1 instead.
+I accidentally added a large file which mucked up the ability to push to git.
+Creating a new repo was the easiest way to recover as there wasn't much histroy to preserve...

 ## To start for development

 * cd cs-customOps & execute docker compose up in this folder.
 Will start mongo & hapi